Searching for answers about your medical records at 2am? We can help.

 Following commands

-Kidney function getting worse while on a medication that can damage kidneys
+Kidney function declining on a medication that stresses kidneys

 Creatinine rising: 1.2 → 1.5 → 1.8 over 3 days while metformin is still active.